NFL Power Rankings: The most interesting teams to watch in free agency, from 32 to 1

 Biggest need: Pass rusher

 The Raiders can and should still be in buy mode.
 They’ve done a good job the past couple years finding players who can help in free agency.
 The one disappointment is that the pass rush is still horrible, even with defensive player of the year Khalil Mack.
-Free-agent addition Bruce Irvin didn’t help enough, Aldon Smith can’t stay out of trouble, and the Raiders need to keep searching for someone to disrupt the quarterback other than Mack.
+Free-agent addition Bruce Irvin didn’t help enough, Aldon Smith can’t stay out of trouble and the Raiders need to keep searching for someone to disrupt the quarterback other than Mack.

 9. Jacksonville Jaguars ($67.6 million)